Phu Kradueng National Park: Flora and fauna

 The mountain's steep sides are home to a succession of tropical forest tiers, namely (in ascending order): deciduous dipterocarp, mixed deciduous, dry evergreen, and hill evergreen forests, interspersed with bamboo.
 In contrast to that, the plateau at the mountain top consists of a sandy pine savanna landscape.
-Dominant tree species are Siamese sal (Shorea obtusa), Shorea siamensis, Diospyros spp., Lagerstroemia spp., Podocarpus neriifolius, maple, Pinus merkusii, and Pinus kesiya.
+Dominant tree species are Siamese sal (Shorea obtusa), Shorea siamensis, Diospyros spp., Lagerstroemia spp., Podocarpus neriifolius, maple, Pinus latteri, and Pinus kesiya.
 The grass fields support a variety of flowers, such as Hydrocera triflora, Torenia fournieri and marigolds.
 These flowers bloom at different times of the year.
 Some grow well in the rocky fields including Dendrobium sp.
 Close to the ground are ferns, mosses, and Serissa sp.
 Lady's slipper orchids such as Paphiopedilum grow on trees.

 Phu Kradueng, with its variety of forest types and vegetation, provides abundant food for wildlife community, including elephants, bears, sambar deer, barking deer, serow, squirrels, foxes, white-handed gibbons and crab-eating macaques.
 Birds include white-rumped shama, black eagle, silver pheasant, red-wattled lapwing, Chinese francolin, minivet, rufous-bellied eagle, Nepal house-martin, bush robin, Mugimaki flycatcher and slaty-backed flycatcher.
 There is one rare species of turtle called "Tao Poo Loo" or "Tao Hang" which has a long tail and lives in high elevations along streams in the forests.
 A common and widespread butterfly is blue pansy.